 Perfect Thin and Crispy French Fries

 The ideal French fry for lovers of the fast food rendition: long and thin, all crisp and bubbled on the outside, fluffy and light within.
 The trick?
 It all boils down to reverse engineering the McDonald's fry.
-(We've got the whole story, replete with trickery and science right this way.)

 The Ultimate Poutine